 CJS is an interdisciplinary program served by Sociology and Anthropology, Philosophy, Political Science, Urban Affairs and Geography, and other departments in the College of Liberal Arts.
 Our students work with distinguished Wright State faculty and specialized adjunct instructors who bring their expertise and experience to the classroom.
 Please visit our People page to learn more about our highly-engaged and dedicated faculty.

-Please take some time to browse through our website to find out more about our curriculum, students, faculty and amazing staff.
-Also, be sure to contact us if you have any questions or have any suggestions for making this website more useful!
-Thank you for visiting!
+We hope you take some time to browse through our website to learn more about our curriculum, students, faculty and staff.
+Be sure to contact us if you have any questions or suggestions for making this website more useful.
+Thanks for visiting.